cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

    -in=Ssample_seq1.fasta,Mfast_pair
    -output=msf_aln
   **************************************

-.. warning:: This parameter file can ONLY contain valid parameters; comments are not allowed.
-Parameters passed this way will be checked like normal parameters.

  - **-t_coffee_defaults**
 *Input needs to be a file; it will tells the program to use some default parameter file for T-Coffee.
 The format of that file is the same as the one used with* **-parameters**. *The file used is either:*